splunk/public-o11y-docs/synthetics/test-config/auth-basic-http-headers.rst

 If your test target expects login credentials to be included in an HTTP header, configure your browser test as follows.

 ..  image:: /_images/synthetics/auth-basic-http-one.png
-    :width: 40%
+    :width: 70%
     :alt: Screenshot showing how to set up a synthetic test with basic authentication through HTTP headers.

 1. Create global variables for this test target's username and password.
    Best practice is to conceal the global variable you create for the password.
-For more information, see :new-page:`https://docs.splunk.com/observability/en/synthetics/test-config/global-variables.html`.
+For more information, see :ref:`global-variables`.

 2. On the browser test's configuration page, select the :guilabel:`Advanced` toggle.

-3. Scroll down to the :guilabel:`Security`` section.
+3. Scroll down to the :guilabel:`Security` section.

 4. On the row for :guilabel:`Authentication`, set values as follows:

-   1. In the left field (with hint text :guilabel:`Username``), enter the username for the target page.
+   1. In the left field (with hint text :guilabel:`Username`), enter the username for the target page.

-   2. In the right field, enter the name of the global varialble in which you stored the password for this target page, prefixed with ``env.``. and enclosed in double curly braces.
+   2. In the right field, enter the name of the global varialble in which you stored the password for this target page, prefixed with ``env.`` and enclosed in double curly braces.
 For example, ``{{env.test1_password}}``.
 To see the list of available global variables, expand the pane on the right.

 5. On the browser test's configuration page, select the :guilabel:`Simple` toggle.